 Email Newsletter Subscribers: Log into your account here.

 Print or Site Subscribers, Online Store Customers and Other Information Sources: Contact Customer Care.

 For example, we may use Google Analytics and Advertising cookies to perform statistical, demographic, interest and marketing analyses for product development, to generally inform advertisers about the nature of our customers and to improve customer relationships.
 This information is not personally identifiable and is only used in aggregate.

 CT, our third party service providers or advertisers may use web beacons (clear .gifs) or similar technologies, which are small pieces of code placed on a web page or in an email newsletter, to monitor the behavior and collect data about the visitors viewing the web page or email newsletter.
 For example, web beacons may be used to count the users who visit a web page, open an email newsletter or deliver a cookie to the browser of a visitor viewing a web page.

 You have the choice to set your browser to accept all cookies, notify you when a cookie is set, delete cookies periodically, or reject all cookies.
+You may also opt-out of Google Analytics’ cookies here.
 Generally, deleting or rejecting cookies also disables web beacons.
 Please be aware that rejecting all cookies may prevent you from enjoying the full features offered through CT's and other websites.
 Check the "Help" section of your browser for more information.